PIK-ICoNe/OpPoDyn-Website/content/en/_index.md

     PowerDynamics.jl <i class="fab fa-github ms-2 "></i>
   </a>

-  Please note, that both linked packages will receive substantial updates and changes during the course of this project.
+  Please note, that both linked packages will receive substantial updates and changes over the course of this project.

   {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}